-You carrier reads these settings, then does things like determine the correct IP address, connect to the correct secure gateway, and see if you need a private network like a VPN.
+Your carrier reads these settings in order to generate an IP address, connect to the correct secure gateway, and see the carrier needs to connect you to a private network like a VPN.
 All the heavy lifting is done on the carrier side, but we need to make sure the right settings are in place to get on the network we need, in the way we need to connect.

 How to change your APN

-Once you've found your mobile network settings, the rest will be the same on all devices.
-You're looking for the "Access Point Names" section.
+Once you've found the "Access Point Names" section.
 Tap to open it.

 You should see a list with at least one APN on it.
 If things aren't working with the current APN, you need to add another.
-Don't modify or delete the one you see, instead make a new one and we can choose it when we're done.
-At the top of the page, or possible in a menu if your phone has a menu button, press the plus sign to bring up the "Edit access point" screen.
+Don't modify or delete the one you see, instead make a new one and you can choose it from the list later on.
+At the top of the page, tap "add" to bring up the APN creation form.

 This is where you will enter the settings you got from your carrier's website.
 Two very important things here:

-- Not every setting in the "Edit access point" screen will need filled in.
+- Not every setting on this screen will need to be filled in.
 Only fill in the items your carrier provides, and leave the rest as-is.

 Once you have the settings provided by your carrier entered, you need to save the APN.
-You do that by pressing the three dots in the upper right (or the menu key if your phone has one) and selecting the "Save" option.
+You do that by pressing the three dots in the upper right and selecting the "Save" option.

 Once your APN information is saved, go back one screen to the list we saw earlier.
 On this screen, tap the new APN settings you just entered to make them active.
 Your phone will lose its data connection for a little while as it connects to the new network using the new network settings.
 If you can't get a connection after a few minutes, you might need to restart your phone.